Fine Wooden Bodied Tether CarA terrific example of these miniature engineering marvels.Enquire

 Tether Cars are model racing cars powered by miniature internal combustion engines.
 The cars are attached to a central post by a steel cable in such a manner that they are able to repeatedly run around a circular track.
 Tether car racing started in California in the late 1930’s.
 The cars race individually and the winners are determined based on average speed of several laps.
 Early engines (prior to the 1950s) had spark ignition systems.
 Later engines use glow plug ignition.
 A Glow plug engine, or Glow engine, is a type of small internal combustion engine typically used in model aircraft, model cars and similar applications.
 Glow engine fuel generally consists of methanol with varying degrees of nitromethane content.

-Many of these models were kits that you could purchase that provided you with all the parts for a home-assembled rolling chassis.
-These precision built mechanicals would then be cloaked in a hand carved wood body.
+Many of these models were kits that could be purchased that provided you with all the parts for a home-assembled rolling chassis.
+These precision built mechanicals could then be cloaked in a metal (steel or aluminium alloy) or hand carved wood body, as in this case.